All Episodes

 Hillary gets to continue her campaign instead of being held to the same standard we would have been held to.

-Then as she moves forward after she steals the primary from poor Bernie Sanders, well then Hillary funnels money through her campaign in the DNC through a law firm, which by the way is a campaign finance violation.
+Then, as she moves forward, after she steals the primary from poor Bernie Sanders, well, then Hillary funnels money through her campaign in the DNC through a law firm, which, by the way, is a campaign finance violation.

 They didn't want it on the books as a campaign expense, so they made it a legal expense.

-They funnel it through Perkins Coey.
+They funnel it through Perkins-Cooey.

-Perkins Cooy hires an op research firm.
+Perkins-Cooey hires an op research firm.

 Why didn't they just pay the money directly?